Buy from our huge range of musical instruments and accessories. Fast and free delivery, unparalleled customer service, and great terms for schools.

 Written by Andy Gleadhill19/07/23

-Chamberlain Music offers a range of djembes from key brands including the lightweight Slap Djembe by Percussion Plus models, Toca Freestyle models in rope tuned and nesting options, Percussion Workshop Kente mahogany instruments as well as the Percussion Plus Honestly Made Ghanaian rope tuned wooden djembes.
+Chamberlain Music offers a range of djembes from key brands including the lightweight Slap Djembe by Percussion Plus models, Toca Freestyle models in rope tuned and nesting options as well as the Percussion Plus Honestly Made Ghanaian rope tuned wooden djembes.
 The choice of size and instrument materials will depend on each school’s requirements for the drums.
 We also offer a selection of djembe packs – a great way to kit out your djembe group with all the instruments you need.

 Choosing your djembe